saulpw/visidata/docs/loading.md

 vd -f pandas data.parquet
 ~~~

 loads a parquet file.
-Note that when using the pandas loader, the `.fileformat` file extension is mandatory.
+When using the pandas loader, the `.fileformat` file extension is mandatory.

+Note that if you are using Python v3.7, then you will need to manually install pandas >=0.23.2 (our requirements.txt file installs v0.19.2 as the last version compatible with 3.4).

 ---